Paragraphs

 ## Headings

 To create a heading, add up to six `#` symbols before your heading text.
-The number of `#` symbols determines the size of the heading.
+The number of `#` symbols sets the level of the heading (as shown in the [[Outline]]).

 ```md